Dogue de Bordeaux: History

 The history of the breed is believed to predate the Bullmastiff and the Bulldog.
 It is said that the Dogue can be found in the background of the Bullmastiff, and others claim that the Dogue and mastiff breeds were both being accomplished at the same time.
 Another theory is the Dogue de Bordeaux originates from the Tibetan Mastiff and it is also said that the Dogue is related to the Greek Molossus used for war.

 As there was a breed similar to the Dogue de Bordeaux in Rome at the time of Julius Caesar's reign, possibly a cousin of the Neapolitan Mastiff.
 Others suggest that the Dogue de Bordeaux is a descendant of a breed which existed in ancient France, the Dogues de Bordeaux of Aquitaine.
-Whichever theory is true, the Dogue de Bordeaux shares the same common links as all modern mastiffs.

-The Dogue de Bordeaux was once classified into three varieties, the Parisian, the Toulouse and the Bordeaux, types which were bred depending on the region of France and the jobs it was required to do.
-The ancestral Dogue de Bordeaux had various coat colors, such as brindle and a majority of white markings that carried fully up the legs.
-It had scissor bites in some regions, undershot in others; a big head or a small head, a large body or a small body; very inconsistent in type.
-Another controversial aspect was the mask, red (brown), black or none.
-The Dogue de Bordeaux of Bordeaux of the time also sported cropped ears.
-Regardless, it had a general type similar to today's Dogue de Bordeaux.